jorgevaldivia/salesforce_bulk/README.md

 === Retrieving Batch Results (for Delete, Insert, Update and Upsert)

+To verify that a batch completed successfully or failed call the `batch_info` or `batch_info_list` methods first, otherwise if you call `batch_result` without verifying and the batch failed the method will raise an error.

 The object returned from the following example only applies to the operations: delete, insert, update and upsert.
 Query results are handled differently.

   results = client.batch_result(jobId, batchId) # returns an Array of BatchResult objects